 You landed on this blog post so you’re probably looking for actionable advice as far as how to improve your authorship authority in Google.

 1) Author and Their Credentials Should Be Easily Identifiable on Blog Post

-Google outright mentions being able to easily identify the author of a blog post on their quality raters guidelines.
+Google calls out quickly identifying the author of a blog post on their quality raters guidelines.
 I suggest you prominently display the author’s name, picture, credentials, links to socials, and link to their about page on every post.

-And really that’s as far as I think most blogs need to go when it comes to authorship.
-The next items we’re going to go over probably aren’t worth the amount of time they’d take to accomplish.
+And really, that’s as far as I think most blogs need to go when it comes to authorship.
+The following items probably aren’t worth the amount of time they’d take to accomplish.

 2) Gain Publicly Available Credentials in Your Field

 This one is really freaking hard.
 Because what signals is Google using to determine if you’re an expert in your field?
 Is it any or all of the following?

 - What do other people say about you online?